MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

     ![Lesson1 Chapter5 Step8](images/Lesson1Chapter5Step8.JPG)
 9. The final step is to build to your device by selecting Debug>Start without Debugging.
 Selecting “Start without Debugging” will cause the application to immediately start on your device upon a successful build, but without Debugging information appearing in Visual Studio.
 This also means that you can disconnect your USB cable while your application is running on your HoloLens 2 without stopping the application.
 You may also select Build>Deploy Solution to deploy to your device without having the application automatically start.
     ![Lesson1 Chapter5 Step9](images/Lesson1Chapter5Step9.JPG)
 10. When the application is running on your device, please follow the on-screen instructions.
-Below you will find an explanation for each of the ten steps specified
-    - Start Azure Session.
-Think of this step as logging into your Azure Session.
-TODO: provide additional information.
-    - Step 2 explanation
-    - Step 3 explanation
-    - etc..
+Please press the scene buttons corresponding to the steps below.
+    - Start the Azure spatial anchors session.
+    - Move the cube to a different location.
+    - Save the Azure spatial anchors at the location of the cube.
+    - Stop the Azure spatial anchors session.
+    5. Remove the local anchor on the cube to allow the user to move the cube.
+    - Move the cube somewhere else.
+    - Start Azure spatial anchors session.
+    8. Find Azure spatial anchors.
+    (now cube should go back to the original place you put it when you created the anchor).
+    - Delete Azure spatial anchor.
+    10. Stop Azure session.

 ### Anchoring an experience